-Our Bury St Edmunds office serves as our bustling headquarters, and is located on Hatter Street, just a stone’s throw away from the many independent boutiques and cafes that the town has to offer.
+Our Bury St Edmunds office serves as our bustling headquarters and is located at Park Farm, Fornham St. Genevieve, just a short drive from the Town Centre.

 Bury St Edmunds has an interesting history.
 Once an Anglo Saxon settlement, the town was named after Edmund, the East Anglian king whose remains were brought to the local monastery (now Bury St Edmunds Abbey).
 With the help of pilgrimages and royal grants, as well as thriving wool and brewing industries, Bury St Edmunds grew into a significant Suffolk town, and remains so today.

 In terms of architecture, the most notable historic example is the Abbey, which lays in ruins in the heart of the town, surrounded by public gardens.
 However, there are examples of Georgian architecture in the many townhouses that line Angel Hill, as well as older private homes in various villages just outside the town’s boundaries.
 Contemporary architecture can be seen throughout the town.